rhmaxdotorg/monitor-wallet/README.md

 Monitor amount changes for a given wallet and list of tokens on Ethereum, PulseChain or any other chains supported by Debank

 # Intro
-This script uses the Debank API (requires subscription) to monitor token amount changes for a wallet.
+This script uses the [Debank API](https://cloud.debank.com) (requires subscription for `units`) to monitor token amount changes for a wallet.

 # Example